 Monthly management accounts must be produced setting out the financial performance of the trust, and managers must act on these reports as appropriate.
-The chair of trustees will see each month's management accounts, with the board discussing the reports at its meetings (at least half-termly)
+The chair of trustees will see each month's management accounts, with the board seeing the reports at least six times a year even if they do not meet for these.